KyrianOnwe/phase-3-project/README.md

 # The Flatiron Terrific Todos frontend server app

-This app has been created for use with a team where accountability for performance of tasks is crucial.
-Adminsistrators and higher can create, reassign, and delete tasks.
-Users lower than admninistrator can read others' tasks, read and update their own tasks.
-The app keeps track of the current user and automatically inputs that user's id, stamping them as responsible for creation and management of the tasks.
+This app has been created for use with a group where accountability for performance of tasks is crucial.
+Any user can be assigned a todo.
+Anyone can view, update, create, or delete a todo.
+Users can be added and assigned tasks by anyone with access to this app and individual users' specific todos can be found via search